gemerden/pycicle/README.md

 ## Contributions

-Any contributions, comments, issues, pull requests etc. are very welcome!
+Any contributions, comments, issues, pull requests etc., also about the readme, are very welcome!